 By Tracey M. Coule, Carole Bain

 Nonprofit organizations are conventionally positioned as generators of social and cultural forms of capital for the common good.
-As such they occupy a different space to other types of organization such as the corporate firm that exist primarily to generate economic capital for private owners/...
+As such they occupy a different space to other types of organizations such as corporate firms that exist primarily to generate economic capital for private owners/...

 By Sabith Khan, Daisha M. Merritt